awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 --input-data-config ChannelName=train,DataSource=$train_source,CompressionType=None,RecordWrapperType=None ChannelName=validation,DataSource=$eval_source,CompressionType=None,RecordWrapperType=None \
 --output-data-config S3OutputPath=$bucket$prefix \
 --hyper-parameters feature_dim=25,mini_batch_size=500,predictor_type=regressor,epochs=2,num_models=32,loss=absolute_loss \
---stopping-condition MaxRuntimeInSeconds=3600
+--stopping-condition MaxRuntimeInSeconds=1800

 ```

-11. In your terminal window, run the following command, and then move onto the next step.
+11. In your terminal window, run the following command to start the training job.
+Total job duration may last up to about 10 minutes, including time for setting up the training cluster.
+In case the training job encounters problems and is stuck, you can set a stopping condition that times out, in this case after a half hour.
+Now, since you can run another job concurrently with this one, move onto the next step after you start this job.

 ```
 ./replicated.sh